Hidden Lives Revealed. A virtual archive - children in care 1882 - 1918 * Image of handwritten text

 (1895 - 1915)

 Lowestoft Church Home was established in 1895 to replace the Lee Cottage Home in Dickleburgh.
-The opening ceremony was held on March 19th 1895, with a dedication service conducted by the Bishop of Thetford.
-All twenty-six girls (aged 5-15) moved to their new home shortly afterwards.
+The opening ceremony was held on 19 March 1895, with a dedication service conducted by the Bishop of Thetford.
+All 26 girls (aged 5-15) moved to their new home shortly afterwards.

-In 1903 the Home moved to a new address at Connaught House, 123 High Street, Lowestoft.
-In keeping with the change, the Home changed its name to Connaught House Home for Girls.
-This house was in an old part of the town, flanked by shops and with a narrow pavement between the door and the road.
+In 1903 the Home was renamed the Connaught House Home for Girls.
+The house was in an old part of the town, flanked by shops and with a narrow pavement between the door and the road.
 The building was rented, but at the end of 1914 the lease ran out without any hope of renewal.
 As a result of this and the onset of the First World War, the Home closed in 1915.

-Miss Doughty, the Home’s Honorary Secretary, was determined that Lowestoft should still have a Society home.
+Miss Doughty, the Home's Honorary Secretary, was determined that Lowestoft should still have a Society home.
 She personally bought a freehold site of land, which she donated to the Society as a rent-free gift.
-Plans for this home were delayed throughout the 1920s, before it was eventually opened in 1929.
+Plans for this home were delayed throughout the 1920s, before it was eventually opened in 1929 and became known as St. Nicholas'.